New Port Richey, Fla. Criminal Justice graduate Don Greene spent most of his life helping to build his community, both literally and figuratively.

 Small class sizes enriched relationships

-Greene graduated with a bachelor’s degree in Criminal Justice and is currently scheduled to complete his police academy training in February 2014.
+Greene graduated with a criminal justice degree and is currently scheduled to complete his police academy training in February 2014.
 Greene says he remains in regular contact with his Rasmussen College instructors while going through the academy training, and credits that relationship to the small class sizes at Rasmussen College.

 “I haven’t been enrolled at Rasmussen [College] for a while now, and I still talk to my instructors pretty regularly,” Greene said.
 “One of the best things about Rasmussen College having small classes is that you got to know your instructors and they get to know you.
 It felt like a one on one education, even though it really wasn’t.”